 Any time you suspect signs of cocaine use or early warning signs in someone you know, you should immediately have them seek treatment at an addiction treatment center, where they can be continuously evaluated by trained professionals and therapists.

 Although an illegal drug, cocaine usage is still rampant throughout the world affecting millions of people.
-However, with the right treatment and support, it is possible to overcome cocaine addiction and live a healthy, happy life.
+However, with the right treatment and support from Lantana, it is possible to overcome cocaine addiction and live a healthy, happy life.